 B. MD 5.9 describes the criteria and process NRC staff should follow to determine which NRC regulations and program elements should be adopted by an Agreement State for purposes of compatibility as well as purposes of health and safety.
 In accordance with MD 5.9, each regulation and program element is analyzed and classified in a specific compatibility or health and safety component.

-C. FSME Procedure SA-200 was developed for use by NRC and State staff.
+C. NMSS Procedure SA-200 was developed for use by NRC and State staff.
 It identities the assigned compatibility or health and safety component for each rule and program element, as determined in accordance with MD 5.9.
 The component classifications are set out in individual tables as described further below.

 IV.
 ROLES AND RESPONSIBILITIES

-A. The Director, of the Division of Materials Safety and State Agreements (DMSSA), is responsible for carrying out the responsibilities outlined in MD 5.9, Section 5.9-032.
+A. The Director, of the Division of Material Safety, State, Tribal and Rulemaking Programs (MSTR), is responsible for carrying out the responsibilities outlined in MD 5.9, Section 5.9-032.

-B. The Deputy Director, National Materials Program Directorate, DMSSA, is responsible for assigning a staff member to serve as the State Regulation Review Coordinator (SRRC), assisting in procedure updates, and assisting in determination of rule and program element designations in accordance with MD 5.9.
+B. The Branch Chief, Agreement State Program Branch, MSTR, is responsible for assigning a staff member to serve as the State Regulation Review Coordinator (SRRC), assisting in procedure updates, and assisting in determination of rule and program element designations in accordance with MD 5.9.

 C. The SRRC is responsible for the review, evaluation and resolution of adequacy and compatibility concerns in collaboration and coordination with NRC staff members and Agreement State personnel.
-The SRRC also is responsible for updating this procedure at a frequency established by DMSSA management.
+The SRRC also is responsible for updating this procedure at a frequency established by MSTR management.

 V. GUIDANCE

-NRC staff should follow the guidance presented in MD Handbook 5.9, which describes the criteria and the process that will be used to determine the compatibility and health and safety components of NRC regulations and program elements that an Agreement State should adopt for an adequate and compatible program.
+The NRC staff should follow the guidance presented in MD Handbook 5.9, which describes the criteria and the process that will be used to determine the compatibility and health and safety components of NRC regulations and program elements that an Agreement State should adopt for an adequate and compatible program.
 In addition, the NRC staff should follow the guidance that a State need not adopt a specific regulation if the State has no licensees that would be subject to that regulation.
 In such cases, however, the State would need to commit to adopting the regulation, or to impose the regulation through license conditions or other legally binding means, if an application were to be received by the State.

-MD 5.9, Section 5.9-03, Organizational Responsibilities and Delegations of Authority, provides that FSME in coordination with other NRC offices will review, evaluate and determine those NRC regulations that an Agreement State should adopt as legally binding requirements for the purpose of compatibility or health and safety.
-In accordance with this provision, staff in FY 2002 implemented the Compatibility Resolution (CRprocess.
+MD 5.9, Section 5.9-03, Organizational Responsibilities and Delegations of Authority, provides that NMSS in coordination with other NRC offices will review, evaluate and determine those NRC regulations that an Agreement State should adopt as legally binding requirements for the purpose of compatibility or health and safety.
+In accordance with this provision, staff in FY 2002 implemented the “Compatibility Resolution (CR)” process.

 During FY 2002, Agreement State and NRC staff identified concerns regarding the acceptability of differences in working between Agreement State and NRC regulations under certain compatibility designations.
 In some cases, staff review indicated that the compatibility comments in the regulation tables needed revision clarifying language on